 About the Wastewater Treatment Department

-> The Wastewater Treatment Department operates a collection and treatment system for wastewater generated within and adjacent to the City limits.
-The Sewer Superintendent, Jeff Bailey, has worked with the City for 20 years and has over 30 years of experience in the wastewater treatment industry.
+The Wastewater Treatment Department operates a collection and treatment system for wastewater generated within and adjacent to the City limits.
+The Sewer Superintendent, Lee Inman, has worked with the City for 20 years.
 Our customer base includes the following users:

-> - 171 commercial
+- 171 commercial

 How to Connect to the City of Inman Collection System: